leonardojacomussi/rocketseat-explorer/project-03/README.md

 You can view the project layout through [THIS LINK](https://www.figma.com/file/ZqRmErD95oI1F90VA79wis/Explorer-Stage-03-Projeto-01-(Copy)).
 You must have a [Figma](https://figma.com) account to access it.

 <h2 id="challenges">👨🏽‍💻 Challenges</h2>
-<strong>Challenge 01</strong> proposed to fix HTML and CSS bugs in the Project 02 files.
+<strong>Challenge 01</strong> proposed to execute a form layout in Figma with accessibility and validation with HTML and CSS.

 - Click <strong>[here](./challenge-01/)</strong> to learn more.